Perfumer's Workshop 1977 EDP

 Tea Rose

 Perfumer's Workshop Tea Rose is an Eau de Parfum launched in 1977.
-The fragrance opens with Peony and Chamomile, settles into a heart of Rose, and dries down to a base of Violet Leaf, Geranium, and Cedar.
+Tea Rose opens with Peony and Chamomile, settles into a heart of Rose, and dries down to a base of Cedar, Violet Leaf, and Geranium.
+Perfumer's Workshop's Tea Rose carries an Acquired verdict, a rose-led wear.

 This perfume is a divisive love-it-or-hate-it affair.
 For rose purists, it's a photorealistic masterpiece that smells like a fresh-cut bouquet.
 For others, it's an overpowering floral bomb with a vintage, even 'funeral parlour' vibe.
 Proceed with caution and a single spritz.